jospete/ionic-native-file-logging-example/README.md

 ### Prerequisites

+1. [Git](https://git-scm.com/downloads) must be installed and available on command line

-NVM must be installed and available on command line
+2. NVM must be installed and available on command line

 - [nvm for mac](https://github.com/coreybutler/nvm-windows)
 - [nvm for windows](https://github.com/coreybutler/nvm-windows)